AchrefHemissi/FoundIT-Computer-Vision-Powered-Lost-and-Found-Mobile-Application/README.md

 ## Introduction

 The LostFound system is designed to facilitate the recovery of lost items and the detection of fraudulent activities related to lost and found reports.
 This comprehensive system leverages a robust messaging infrastructure and intelligent microservices for smart matching and fraud detection to ensure efficient and secure operations.
-The project is divided into two main repositories: `lostfound-messaging-infrastructure` and `lostfound-smart_matching-and-fraud_detection-microservices`.
+The project is divided into three main repositories: `lostfound-messaging-infrastructure` and `lostfound-smart_matching-and-fraud_detection-microservices` and `FoundIt`.

 ## System Architecture